devops-brain/homelab/ceph/README.md

 ## Usage
 Run the Jenkins job, or read it and run commands manually if you're against automation making life better  ;)

+## Note
+The .kube/config file must be loaded into the saltmaster manually before this can work